 For this specific packing job, I knew I would be starting out with two weeks in Patagonian spring, which would certainly mean exposure to winter conditions.
 Beyond that, I would be heading to Mexico for a few months, which is where I am now, and I still don’t know exactly where my travels are taking me from here, so I had to prepare for anything.
 Here’s what I brought:

 Travel Electronics and Accessories (Packing for Digital Nomads)

-I work from my laptop and my phone, which means I most likely need more electronics than the average Jane.
-Only bring these digital nomad items if you must, because they very quickly add up in weight.
+I work from my laptop and phone, so I most likely need more electronics than the average Jane.
+Only bring these digital nomad items if you must because they quickly add weight.

 From left to right, top to bottom:

 - Mini packing cubes to organize cords, accessories, etc.

 - iPod and cord